brandonros/neurallenge_cl/README.md

 # neurallenge

-GPU proof-of-work using FP32 neural network inference instead of SHA-256.
+GPU proof-of-work using FP32 neural network inference.

 ## How it works